 Figure 4 – The Racks window draws section boxes around the positions.
 Look how closely this window resembles the desired grouping in Figure 1.

-When addressing a show using the “Addressing > Address show” function, you are given the opportunity to specify module constraints in paragraph 3 of the dialog.
+When addressing a show using the “Addressing > Address show” function, you are given the opportunity to specify the module constraints in paragraph 3 of the dialog.
 The module constraints control whether modules can be shared across different positions, or different angles, sizes, or any other properties.
-By default, the module constraints include just the position constraint, allowing modules to be used across any effects within the same position, but preventing a module from serving effects in multiple positions — which would require wires going between the positions.
-However, if you want to allow modules to serve multiple positions, you can simply remove the position constraint from section 3 of the addressing dialog.
+By default, the optional module constraints include just “Position”, allowing modules to be used across any effects but only within the same position.
+To use sections for controlling sharing instead, please remove “Position” from paragraph 3 of the addressing dialog.
 The section constraint is always present, as shown in Figure 5.

 Addressing the show using blueprints (Pro only)

 An addressing blueprint is basically a saved copy of the choices in the “Addressing > Address show” dialog.
 You can create and name an addressing blueprint from the “Addressing > Create addressing blueprint” function.
 If you want to address some of the positions in the show with module sharing allowed, and others not, then you’ll need two blueprints.
-You could, for instance, create a blueprint called “Sharing” with the “Position” constraint removed as shown in Figure 5, and a second blueprint called “No sharing” with the position constraint in tact.
+You could, for instance, create a blueprint called “Sharing” with the “Position” constraint removed as shown in Figure 5, and a second blueprint called “No sharing” with the “Position” constraint intact.